v Chamber Music Conference - Faculty Biographies

 MAYUKI FUKUHARA

-He performs with several of the New York metropolitan area's most prestigious chamber orchestras (Orpheus, Orchestra of St. Luke's, where he is a principal player, and others) and is a participating artist in such festivals as Marlboro, Caramoor, and the New England Bach Festival.
+He performs with several of the New York metropolitan area's most prestigious chamber orchestras (Orpheus; Orchestra of St. Luke's, where he is a principal player; and others).
+He is concertmaster of the New York Scandia Symphony and a member of the Scandia String Quartet.
+He is a participating artist in such festivals as Marlboro, Caramoor, and the New England Bach Festival.

-Mr. Fukuhara spends his summers performing with the Saito Kinen Festival of Japan under the direction of Seiji Ozawa.
+Mr. Fukuhara spends his summers performing with the Seiji Ozawa Matsumoto Festival of Japan under the direction of Seiji Ozawa.
 His recordings are available on the Musical Heritage Society, Music Masters, and other labels.

 AMY GALLUZZO

 Amy Galluzzo began her violin studies in Great Britain and went on to study with Dona Lee Croft, a professor at the Royal College of Music, London.
-Amy received her Bachelor of Music and Master of Music with Honors and a Graduate Diploma from the New England Conservatory in Boston, where she studied with Marylou Speaker Churchill and James Buswell.
-She has studied with members of the Borromeo, Brentano, Shanghai, American and Concord Quartets.
+Amy received her Bachelor of Music and Master of Music with Honors, and a Graduate Diploma from the New England Conservatory in Boston, where she studied with Marylou Speaker Churchill and James Buswell.
+She has studied with members of the Borromeo, Brentano, Shanghai, American and Concord Quartets and is currently a candidate for the degree of Ph.D. from the Steinhardt School, New York University.

-Amy maintains a private violin studio in Boston, and teaches through the New England Conservatory Preparatory School and Continuing Education department.
-She has given masterclasses and workshops at Florida State University, Palm Beach University, University of Washington, Carnegie Mellon University, Eastern Arizona College and numerous music programs for students of all ages and has taught at the Chamber Music Conference since 2015.
+Amy teaches through the New England Conservatory Preparatory School and Continuing Education department.
+She has given masterclasses and workshops at Florida State University, Palm Beach University, University of Washington, Carnegie Mellon University, Eastern Arizona College and numerous music programs for students of all ages.

 SHEM GUIBBORY